-This website assist students with programing their own interactive stories, games, and animations — and share their creations with others in the online community.
-It also promotes students to be creative, think systemically and collaborate with others.
+This website assists students with programing their own interactive stories, games, and animations — and share their creations with others in the online community.
+It also promotes students to be creative, think systemically, and collaborate with others.

 - Starfall (PreK - 3rd grade)

-Starfall is an educational alternative to other entertainment choices for children and is especially effective for special education, homeschooling, and English language development (ELD, ELL, ESL).
+Starfall is an educational alternative to other entertainment choices for children and is especially useful for special education, homeschooling, and English language development (ELD, ELL, ESL).

 Language and Reading Skills

 - American Literature Short Stories for Children (K-12th grade)

 Short stories, fairy tales, fables, and nursery rhymes for children.

 Free vocabulary tutorials focused on meaning and usage, as well as pronunciation and spelling.

 - Reading Rockets (PreK - 12th grade)